 Defined benefit plan

-The Company operate a defined benefit plan based on the requirement of Thai Labour Protection Act B.E 2541 (1998) to provide retirement benefits to employees based on pensionable remuneration and length of service.
-The defined benefit plans expose the Group to actuarial risks, such as longevity risk, interest rate risk and market (investment) risk.
+The Company operates a defined benefit plan based on the requirement of Thai Labour Protection Act B.E 2541 (1998) to provide retirement benefits to employees based on pensionable remuneration and length of service.
+The defined benefit plans expose the Company to actuarial risks, such as longevity risk, interest rate risk and market (investment) risk.